department-of-veterans-affairs/vagov-content/pages/sign-in-faq.md

                     <button class="usa-button-unstyled usa-accordion-button" aria-controls="faq-trouble-3" itemprop="name">What address should I use to verify my identity if I live overseas? </button>
                     <div id="faq-trouble-3" class="usa-accordion-content" itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">
                       <div itemprop="text">
-                        <p><strong>If you have a premium My HealtheVet or DS Logon account,</strong> you can sign in using those credentials and you won’t need to verify your identity.</p>
+                        <p><strong>If you have a Premium My HealtheVet or DS Logon account,</strong> you can sign in using those credentials and you won’t need to verify your identity.</p>
                         <p><strong>If you’re signing in through your ID.me account,</strong> you’ll need to use your most recent official stateside address and phone number (the information that’ll match records like your credit history)—even if it’s not your current contact information.</p>
                       </div>
                     </div>